riverviewhighthemusical/riverviewhighthemusical/app/about/index.markdown

         <p>It also won the Ovation Award for <strong>Outstanding Production</strong> (Small Theatre) 2013.
 In addition, our own <strong>Michelle Bardach</strong> scored the award for Outstanding Supporting Performance (Female) for her portrayal of Esther. <strong>Cameron Dunster</strong> (Parker) and <strong>Alex Gullason</strong> (Mallory) also picked up the Outstanding Gypsy awards, while <strong>Caleb di Pomponio</strong> (Dexter) and <strong>Steffanie Davis</strong> (Jessie) were chosen by Vancouver's artistic leaders as Outstanding Newcomers.</p>

         <p>Directed by <strong>Mike Mackenzie</strong>, music directed by <strong>Stewart Yu</strong>, and choreographed by <strong>Dawn Ewen</strong>, <em>Riverview High: The Musical</em> made its return to Firehall Arts Centre from August 7-24, 2013.</p>

+        <p>Since then, the creators made the musical available for licensing, with
+        a special school edition that debuted at Killarney Secondary School in January 2015.</p>
     </div>

     <div class="col-sidebar__sidebar">